Use of Deadly Force by South Portland Police Officers Legally Justified

-Attorney General Steven Rowe announced today that two South Portland police officers, Theodore Sargent and Jeffrey Cogswell, were legally justified when they used deadly force against Donald H. Gray, 40, during the late evening of November 29, 2006, in South Portland.
-Mr. Gray died as the result of being shot by the two officers.
+District Attorneys Evert Fowle and Geoffrey Rushlau announced today that two South Portland police officers, Benjamin Macisso and John Sutton, were legally justified when they used deadly force against Michael S. Norton, 29, during the early morning of August 25, 2008, outside Norton’s residence on Main Street in South Portland.
+Norton died as the result of a single gunshot wound.

-The Attorney General's investigation focused on the issue of whether the use of deadly force by the officers in the particular situation was legally justified.
-The Attorney General is required by law to review all occurrences in which a law enforcement officer uses deadly force while in the performance of the officer's public duty.
+The Attorney General's investigation and the evaluation by District Attorneys Rushlau and Fowle focused on the issue of whether the use of deadly force by the officers in the particular situation was legally justified.
+The Attorney General is required by law to review all occurrences in which a law enforcement officer uses deadly force while in the performance of the officer’s public duty.
+Attorney General Rowe requested the assistance of Fowle and Rushlau in the legal review of this matter because Officer John Sutton is the spouse of an employee of the Attorney General’s Office.

 Under Maine law, for a law enforcement officer to be justified in using deadly force for purposes of self-protection or the protection of third persons, two requirements must be met.
 First, the officer must actually and reasonably believe that unlawful deadly force is imminently threatened against the officer or a third person.
 Second, the officer must actually and reasonably believe that the officer's use of deadly force is necessary to meet or counter that imminent threat of unlawful deadly force.

-Attorney General Rowe determined, based on the investigation conducted by his office and the application of controlling Maine law, that Officers Sargent and Cogswell actually and reasonably believed that unlawful deadly force was being imminently threatened against them by Donald Gray, and that the officers also actually and reasonably believed that the use of deadly force on their part was necessary to protect themselves and each other.
-Therefore, both requirements of the law having been met, the use of deadly force by Officers Sargent and Cogswell was legally justified.
+District Attorneys Rushlau and Fowle determined, based on the investigation conducted by detectives from the Office of the Attorney General and overseen by Lt.
+Gary Wright of the State Police and the application of controlling Maine law, that Officers Macisso and Sutton actually and reasonably believed that unlawful deadly force was being imminently threatened against two other officers by Michael Norton, and that Macisso and Sutton also actually and reasonably believed that the use of deadly force on their part was necessary to protect the other officers.
+Therefore, both requirements of the law having been met, the use of deadly force by Officers Macisso and Sutton was legally justified.

 Detectives from the Office of the Attorney General went to the scene of the shooting in South Portland to conduct the investigation.
-They were assisted in the investigation by the South Portland Police Department, the Office of the Chief Medical Examiner and, later, the Maine State Police Crime Laboratory.
-The South Portland Police Department cooperated fully with the investigation and is conducting its own internal departmental review of the incident.
+They were assisted by the South Portland Police Department and later, the Office of the Chief Medical Examiner and the Maine State Police Crime Laboratory.
+The South Portland Police Department cooperated fully with the investigation and conducted its own internal departmental review of the incident.